Common Lisp the Language, 2nd Edition

 [Macro]

-[This supersedes the description of ctypecase
+[This supersedes the description of ctypecase given in

 section 24.3.-GLS]

-This control construct is similar to typecase
+This control construct is similar to typecase, but no

-explicit otherwise
+explicit otherwise or t clause is

 permitted.